As soldiers mutiny in Burkina Faso, government dismisses talk of coup | Law-Order

 Sustained gunfire rang out from several military camps in Burkina Faso on Sunday as mutinying soldiers demanded more government support for their fight against Islamist militants and the resignation of the army and intelligence chiefs.

-Hundreds of people came out onto the streets in support of the mutineers.
-Near the Place de la Nation in downtown Ouagadougou, police fired teargas to disperse around 300 protesters.
-About 100 demonstrators also rallied near the Sangoule Lamizana camp, where they sang the national anthem.
+Kabore was not seen in public.
+His Twitter account issued a single tweet on Sunday to encourage Burkina Faso's national soccer team in its Africa Cup of Nations match against Gabon later in the day.
+It made no mention of events at home.
 NetBlocks, an internet blockage observatory, said web access had been disrupted as of around 10 a.m.
 A spokesperson for the airport said flights had not been cancelled.
-COUP FEARS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)